mika-s/mika-s.github.io/_posts/2017-11-06-creating-a-wireshark-dissector-in-lua-2.markdown

 end
 ```

-Finally, we have to replace the old addition to the sub tree with the following code:
+Finally, we have to replace the old addition to the subtree with the following code:

 ```lua
 local opcode_name = get_opcode_name(opcode_number)
 subtree:add_le(opcode, buffer(12,4)):append_text(" (" .. opcode_name .. ")")
 ```

-We append the name of the name of the opcode in parentheses to the original statement that only showed opcode number.
+We append the name of the opcode in parentheses to the original statement that only showed opcode number.
 The packet details pane in Wireshark will then end up looking like this:

 ![Opcode with name]({{ "/assets/creating-wireshark-dissectors-2/opcode-with-name.png" | absolute_url }}){: style="margin-top: 15px; margin-bottom: 30px;" }